Today's Articles

 Living chiefly on the plantation, she invited Sandburg, Mencken, and other prominent people to the plantation.
 Sandburg, who lived within a day's travel in Flat Rock, North Carolina, visited.
 Although Mencken did not come, he became Peterkin's literary agent in her early career, as possible proof of her persuasive letters.
 Eventually, Mencken led her to Alfred Knopf, who published Green Thursday, her first book, in 1924.

 In addition to several later novels, her short stories appeared in magazines and newspapers throughout her career.
 Peterkin won a Pulitzer Prize in 1929 for her book Scarlet Sister Mary.
-Dr. Richard S. Burton, the chairperson of Pulitzer's fiction-literature jury, recommended that the first prize goes to the novel Victim and Victor by John Rathbone Oliver.
+Dr. Richard S. Burton, the chairperson of Pulitzer's fiction-literature jury, recommended that the first prize go to the novel Victim and Victor by John Rathbone Oliver.
 The School of Journalism chose her book, and Burton resigned from the jury.

 The book aroused some controversy in the South.
 The public library in Gaffney, South Carolina, classified it as obscene and banned it.
 However, The Gaffney Ledger published the complete book in serial form.
 In 1932, Peterkin performed as an actress, playing the main character in Ibsen's Hedda Gabler in Columbia, South Carolina.
 In 1933, Peterkin was contacted by Caroline Pafford Miller of Baxley, Georgia.
-Miller sought a publisher for her first novel, Lamb in His Bosom and hoped to enlist Peterkin's help.
+Miller sought a publisher for her first novel, Lamb in His Bosom, and hoped to enlist Peterkin's help.
 Peterkin forwarded Miller's name and manuscript to her publisher.
 In 1933, Harper released Lamb in His Bosom.
 Miller won the Pulitzer Prize for the novel in 1934.

 To be a Writer